hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_b07ffc75-ab44-41bb-9b9e-50658d9d1ad6-0_3.content.md

 # The Last Frontier: Exploring Abandoned Spaceships Wallpaper

 Welcome to The Last Frontier, a website dedicated to exploring the mysteries of abandoned spaceships.
 Our wallpaper features a group of Ainautes and their AI companions exploring a massive, abandoned spacecraft floating in the depths of space.
-This captivating image sets the tone for our website, where we delve into the unknown and uncover the secrets of long-forgotten vessels.
+This Cap<wbr>ti<wbr>va<wbr>ting image sets the tone for our website, where we delve into the unknown and uncover the secrets of long-forgotten vessels.

 ## About Us